-David Logan, GML Heritage Partner and Director, has qualifications in architecture, heritage conservation and town planning and more than 30 years’ experience in heritage management in both the public and private sectors.
-David specialises in heritage related masterplanning and design projects, CBD development and the resolution of urban planning issues.
-He has led teams and been involved in an array of major development and urban renewal projects across Australia.
+David Logan is a founding partner of GML Heritage.
+He has qualifications in architecture, heritage conservation and town planning and more than 30 years’ experience in heritage management in both the public and private sectors.
+David specialises in heritage-related masterplanning and, CBD development projects, design review and the resolution of urban planning issues.
+He has led teams and been involved in a wide range of development and urban renewal projects across Australia.

-David was an appointed member of the Heritage Council of NSW from 2005 until 2013 and chaired the Council’s Approvals Committee as well as its Policy Committee.
-He is currently a member of the Heritage Council’s Technical Committee, the Parramatta Design Excellence Advisory Panel (former SEPP 65 Panel) and the Strathfield Independent Hearing and Assessment Panel (IHAP).
+David is a member of the NSW State Design Review Panel, the Parramatta Design Excellence Advisory Panel and the Local Planning Panels of Strathfield, Hunters Hill and North Sydney councils.
+He was an appointed member of the Heritage Council of NSW from 2005 until 2013 and chaired the Council’s Approvals Committee as well as its Policy Committee.
+He is currently the Chair of the Heritage Council’s Technical Advisory Panel.
 He is a former Vice President of Australia ICOMOS, and has been involved in the drafting of the Burra Charter.

-Overseas work has included World Heritage monitoring, missions and advice for ICOMOS, UNESCO and the World Heritage Committee, workshop facilitation for the Getty Conservation Institute and various lecturing and training roles.
+David’s overseas work has included World Heritage monitoring missions and advice for ICOMOS, UNESCO and the World Heritage Committee, workshop facilitation for the Getty Conservation Institute and various lecturing and training roles.
 David is an accredited trainer and facilitator in heritage management and is an independent ‘heritage expert’, recognised by government and the courts.
-In previous roles before joining GML, David directed the conservation program in The Rocks, Sydney, and led the City of Sydney’s Development Assessment Unit.
+In previous roles before joining GML, David directed the conservation program in The Rocks, Sydney, and was head of the City of Sydney’s Development Assessment Unit.

 Our involvement in countless development projects across Australia has focused on ensuring that heritage adds value to the development outcome—often through integrating contemporary architecture with key historic buildings and elements, creating a sustainable and dynamic blend of new and old that is rich in character.